 From my own experience with SiteGround's affiliate program at least 1 in every five successful sales end up being either refunded or voided.
 SiteGround will hold payments for up to 90 days before making a payment.

-If you use any of the Thrive Themes products in your business, then you’ll know how great their products actually are.
+If you use any of the Thrive Themes products in your business, then you'll know just how wonderful their products actually are.

 Their affiliate program is one of the best in the business, with high conversions and reliable monthly payments.
 The minimum payout is $20 and you can earn 50% commission per qualified sale.